About

 Since 2020, there has been a dramatic increase in people being recovered with their vehicles- submerged underwater.
 Many of them had been missing for decades.

-This is thanks to Sonar Technology, but also to an increased awareness of its ability to find these people, as volunteer sonar search teams have become popular online.
+This is thanks to Sonar Technology, but also to an increased awareness of its ability to find missing people, as volunteer sonar search teams have become popular online.

 When someone goes missing with a vehicle, there’s not many places that it can remain hidden for long.
-In the years that I’ve worked with these cases, I’ve found that foul play and extreme terrain are typically the only factors where a vehicle can remain missing for longer than 3 years- besides water.
+In the time that I’ve looked into these cases, I’ve found that after around 3 years the most common place for them to be found is in a body of water, unless foul play or extreme terrain is involved.

-The main featured map began as a personal project in early 2021.
+The main featured map started as a personal project in early 2021.
 In 2022, this website was created to hold the map and more information.

 Charley Project and Namus have been helpful in finding these cases.